 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
 If you still have issues after this, please contact us.

 The Victory YMCA presents the 5th annual Victory at Yorktown races, with a NEW 5K in addition to the 10K and 1 Mile Fun Run!
 These historical and scenic races begin on the Waterfront of historic Yorktown.
 Run past landmarks such as the Yorktown Victory Monument, Cornwallis' Cave, and Surrender Field.
+The 10K is USATF Certified (VA-16011-RT) and is a CRR Grand Prix event and a Hampton Roads Super Grand Prix event.

 Enjoy FREE family fun!
 Bring the young ones for Healthy Kids Day from 8:30AM - 11:30AM.
 It will feature fun, active play and educational activities, some with a Revolutionary theme.
 Kids ages 13 and under who participate in the Fun Run will receive a free scoop of ice cream from Ben & Jerry's.